johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-15-how-i-ruined-my-seo/index.md

 As you can see, I've done a lot of tinkering.
 I'm not quite sure what torched my SEO.
 It may be one thing, it may be a combination of things.
 I don't know if there's a road back.

 I'm hoping someone will read this and tell me what I did wrong.
 I did something.
 Or at least I assume I'm the cause.
 Maybe I'm not?
 Maybe I'm missing something entirely.
 If you know, please let me know.
 I really want to understand!

+## Discussion on Hacker News

+This was disussed on Hacker News.
+[You can read the discussion here](https://news.ycombinator.com/item?id=34389421).